TMS9918: Graphics modes

-Graphics II mode was a further modification of Graphics I, allowing separate patterns for all 768 blocks, as well as separate color settings for each line within the blocks.
+Mode 2, or Graphics II, was a further modification of Graphics I, allowing separate patterns for all 768 blocks, as well as separate color settings for each line within the blocks.
 This meant any block could use all 15 colors, although only two per line.
-This display allows any image to be drawn and more colors to be displayed, at the cost of using about 12 kbytes of VRAM to hold all of the data.
+This display allows any image to be drawn and more colors to be displayed, producing a display that is pixel-addressable and suitable for high-resolution drawing of arbitrary images.
+The cost is that it requires 32 color entries for each of the 192 lines, as well as an extended pattern map with 768 separate entries, increasing the VRAM needed to hold all of the data to about 12 KB.

-Finally, Multicolor Mode broke the screen into 64 by 48, for a total of 3072 blocks.
+Mode 3, or Multicolor Mode, broke the screen into 64 by 48 blocks, for a total of 3072 blocks.
 There were no patterns in this mode, the entire cell was either on or off.
 There was a color table entry for each block, so every block could select its own color.
-This produced a low-resolution but high-color display using less than 3 kbytes of VRAM.
+This produced a low-resolution but high-color display using less than 3 KB of VRAM.